What is the IDV UKVCAS app?

 Who can use the IDV UKVCAS app?

-First of all, the IDV UKVCAS app is only available to those who are applying from inside the UK.
+First, the IDV UKVCAS app is only available to those applying from inside the UK.

 If you are applying for a UK spouse visa from outside the UK, you will not be able to use the app.

 Second, only those who have previously submitted their biometrics (fingerprints and photograph) in an application to the Home Office can use the IDV UKVCAS app.

 Third, only those who have received an email invitation can use the app.

 If you have submitted your application and have not received an email invitation, you will have to book an appointment at a UKVCAS Service Point in the usual way.

 Fourth, on 24 September 2020, UKVCAS released a statement stating that the IDV is “only for use by Tier 4 students”.